Zch0414/3d-seeds/README.md

 > conda activate seeds3d
 ```

+### SEEDS Demo (OpenCV && Only Tested on Mac)

-### Try SEEDS demo (OpenCV Python) with the following command (only tested on Mac):
+Try SEEDS demo with the following command:
 ```
-> cd /samples/seeds-opencv-python
+> cd samples/seeds-opencv-python
 > python seeds.py
 ```

-## SEEDS3D Python Installation
+### SEEDS3D Installation

 After activating the "seeds3d" environment, you can install the seeds3d package using the following commands:
 ```
-[manually modify] setup.py:#8:/your/path/to/seeds3d/install_opencv/include/opencv4
+[manually modify] setup.py:#8: /your/path/to/seeds3d/install_opencv/include/opencv4
 [manually modify] setup.py:#9
-  - (For Mac) /your/path/to/seeds3d/install_opencv/lib
+  - (For Mac): /your/path/to/seeds3d/install_opencv/lib
-  - (For Linux) /your/path/to/seeds3d/install_opencv/lib64
+  - (For Linux): /your/path/to/seeds3d/install_opencv/lib64
 > python setup.py clean --all
 > python setup.py build
 > pip install .
 ```

+### SEEDS3D Demo:

-### Try SEEDS3D demo (Python) with the following command:
+Try SEEDS3D demo with the following command:
 ```
-> cd /samples/seeds3d-python
+> cd samples/seeds3d-python
 > python seeds3d_sample.py
 ```

-This will generate a /samples/seeds3d-python/results.nii.gz file, which can be visualized using 3D Slicer.
+This will generate a your/path/to/seeds3d/seeds3d/data/results_nii.nii.gz file.
+You can visualize it with 3D Slicer.